sanand0/ai-in-education-webinar/README.md

 **Priscilla**: Thank you, sir, for bringing in those safeguards as well.

-Prof. Arun: Yeah, yeah, absolutely.
+**Prof. Arun**: Yeah, yeah, absolutely.
 The concerns about, and these are emerging concerns because it's emerging technology, so I'm sure we will continue to discover these.
 Because also data privacy is a concern.
 See, that is another issue, right?
 When we ask and so on and you tell the LLM it is wrong, no, this is what I am feeling and so on, it becomes data to the LLM and anybody can hack it.
 LLM may not use it, but somebody who has access to LLM can hack that and steal your data.

 **Priscilla**: So when I ask a question, is that saved as, you know, something to do with me?

-Prof. Arun: Asking a question, yes, is okay.
+**Prof. Arun**: Asking a question, yes, is okay.
 But does, is your question going invisibly with all the other tags that who you are, what is your background, what is your age, gender and all of that, then that's the threshold that people, hackers are looking for.

 **Priscilla**: Right.
 We will keep that in mind.
 We have a question from K. Balasubramanian Kumar, who says, "As Anand sir pointed out, the Claude and Meta AI produces a seamless business model for youngsters who aspire to build their career.
 Can you kindly talk about these business models?"